NVIDIA/cloudai/README.md

 # CloudAI Benchmark Suite

 ## Project Description
 CloudAI benchmark suite aims to develop an industry standard benchmark focused on grading Data Center (DC) scale AI systems in the Cloud.
-The primary motivation is to provide automated benchmarking on various systems, including Slurm, Kubernetes (K8S), and proprietary systems.
-Currently, CloudAI supports Slurm with enroot.
+The primary motivation is to provide automated benchmarking on various systems.

 ## Key Concepts
 ### Schemas